samuelglaisher/ezeyes/README.md

 Note: electron-forge can only package executables for the platorm it's being run on - this means you need to build on Windows to get an .exe, or Mac to get a .dmg.
 We plan to set up automatic packaging in our pipeline in the future.

 ### Commands
+To run all commands, first navigate to the root directory of the EZEyes repository.
+If you did not install the project dependencies yet, type `yarn install`.

+#### Running the development build
-To run the application: `yarn install && yarn start`
+To run the development build, use the command: `yarn start`

+#### Running tests
+To run the unit tests, use the command: `yarn test`

+#### Building
-To build the executable: `yarn install && yarn make`
+To build the executable, use the command: `yarn make`

+#### Creating a production build
+To create a production build, use the command: `yarn build`